 From a historical society: "...
 I want to thank you for a brilliant lecture...
 You have a rare gift as a public speaker and held everyone's attention with your lovely slides and excellent delivery.
 It was fascinating and I know everyone learned a lot that day."

 Images on this page courtesy of Diane Mancini, taken at two April 2000 presentations.

-The Hampton Bays Historical Society, West Hampton Public Library, Bay Shore-Brightwaters Public Library, Smithtown Library, Hampton Library, Riverhead Free Library, Historical Society of Greater Port Jefferson, Island Park Library, Saint James General Store, Long Island Seaport & Eco Center, Mattituck Historical Society, Moriches Bay Historical Society, Cutchogue-New Suffolk Historical Council, Valley Stream Historical Society, East End Seaport Museum, Historical Society of the Greater Massapequas, Shelter Island Historical Society, Hempstead Harbor Club, Dive Club of Long Island, Grace United Methodist Church in Valley Stream, Old Field Point Power Squadron, Smithtown Bay Power Squadron, Manhasset Bay Yacht Club, Peconic Amateur Radio Club, Riverhead Lions Club, Ponce Inlet Lighthouse, St. Augustine Lighthouse, Fire Island Lighthouse, Montauk Point Lighthouse, Horton Point Lighthouse, Sayville Historical Society, Long Island Marine Association, Oysterponds Historical Society, and many others have enjoyed my presentations.
+The Hampton Bays Historical Society, West Hampton Public Library, Bay Shore-Brightwaters Public Library, Smithtown Library, Hampton Library, Riverhead Free Library, Historical Society of Greater Port Jefferson, Island Park Library, Saint James General Store, Long Island Seaport & Eco Center, Mattituck Historical Society, Bethpage Public Library, Moriches Bay Historical Society, Cutchogue-New Suffolk Historical Council, Valley Stream Historical Society, East End Seaport Museum, Historical Society of the Greater Massapequas, Shelter Island Historical Society, Hempstead Harbor Club, Dive Club of Long Island, Grace United Methodist Church in Valley Stream, Old Field Point Power Squadron, Smithtown Bay Power Squadron, Manhasset Bay Yacht Club, Peconic Amateur Radio Club, Riverhead Lions Club, Ponce Inlet Lighthouse, St. Augustine Lighthouse, Fire Island Lighthouse, Montauk Point Lighthouse, Horton Point Lighthouse, Sayville Historical Society, Long Island Marine Association, Oysterponds Historical Society, and many others have enjoyed these presentations.
 Let's add you to this list!